 Designed as a call-to-action for business leaders, the U.S. Department of Homeland Security (DHS) has launched a Ready Business Mentoring Initiative.
 The initiative includes the Ready Business mentoring guides (mentor and user versions), which are designed to teach business owners and managers about affordable ways to better protect their businesses.
 DHS collaborated with the Education Disaster Extension Network to create presentation materials to support the guides and help business and community leaders host and deliver business preparedness workshops and training sessions.
-Many other materials are also available, including an emergency response plan and business continuity plan.
+Many other materials are also available, including an emergency response plan .

 Ready.gov is also available in several languages.